KuroZabulus/CRUDUser_Login_withHashJWT/README.md

 + Force self to code according to some popular design pattern (Repository, Unit of Work, Dependency Injection, Blue-Green, etc.)
-After this is done, this project will be remade in Java via Spring Boot Also DevOps stuff if I am fluent enough in these full-stack stuff first
+After this is done, this project will be remade in Java via Spring Boot Also DevOps stuff if I am fluent enough in these full-stack stuff first OH and also, practice good git work ethics by:
++ Every task must be worked on and pushed to a separate branch for merging
++ Check merge request every time and merge accordingly (this doesn't work that well with a single person working but will try my best to emulate such process)

 Technology used (or to be used):
 Language used: C#